awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    Before choosing a value for `--node-type`, review [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.

    Replace `my-key` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

    Create your node group with the following command\.
 **Important**